cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/transactional-messaging-system.rst

   [ flowlet 2.1 ] -> Watches Kafka topic for messages
                   - May see the message about the write before the write completes or even if the write was rolled back

-However, with publishing to a TMS topic transactionally, there is the guarantee that transaction consumers will only see the notification if the write to the database is successfully committed:
+**If it were to publish transactionally to a TMS topic,** there is the guarantee that transaction consumers will only see the notification if the write to the dataset is successfully committed:

-**TMS Topic Example**
+**TMS Topic Example (Transactional)**

 ::